 Three categories of licenses are issues in every state as given below –

-Ø Class B – GWVR of single vehicle more than or equal to 26,001 pounds and of towed vehicle not exceeding 10,000 pounds.
+Ø Class B – GWVR of single-vehicle more than or equal to 26,001 pounds and of the towed vehicles not exceeding 10,000 pounds.

 Ø Class C – Vehicle falling in neither Class A nor B and used for transportation of 16 or more passengers or for transportation of hazardous materials.